purvaphalak/Sales_-Finance_Analytics---Excel/README.md

 - Learned to communicate technical findings in a business-friendly manner.

-## Importance:
+### Importance of the Project:

--This project highlights my ability to analyze large datasets, derive insights, and connect technical work with real-world business outcomes.
+- This project highlights my ability to analyze large datasets, derive insights, and connect technical work with real-world business outcomes.
-It demonstrates proficiency in Excel and a strong analytical mindset, skills that are crucial for roles in data analytics and finance.
+- It demonstrates proficiency in Excel and a strong analytical mindset, skills that are crucial for roles in data analytics and finance.